jugne/beast-beagle-benchmark/README.md

-# Repo for benchmarking BEAST2 with Beagle on ETH Zurich Euler cluster.
+# Benchmarking BEAST2 with Beagle on ETH Zurich Euler cluster

 Information about the study and it's results are summarised in [beast-beagle-benchmark.pdf](https://github.com/jugne/beast-beagle-benchmark/blob/main/beast-beagle-benchmark.pdf).